akazukin5151/approportionment/README.md

 - Max number of seats for all methods = `usize::MAX`
     - Number of seats are stored in a `usize`
-- Max number of votes for all methods = `isize::MAX`
+- Max number of voters for all methods = `isize::MAX`
     - Ballots are stored in a vector and allocations in Rust/LLVM cannot exceed this number
 - Max number of parties for feather = `usize::MAX / (200 * 200)`
     - The number of rows are limited by `usize::MAX`, each party needs to duplicated for every `200 * 200` points